 St Mary’s Church of England (Aided) Primary School

-At St. Mary's Church we provide hands-on support for our primary school; through providing school governors, running the Nurture Room and Mini Movers, and offering support and a listening ear to parents.
+At St. Mary's Church we provide hands-on support for our primary school; through providing school governors, running the Nurture Room, and offering support and a listening ear to parents.

 St. Mary's School was founded in 1854 and its Ethos Statement is here: